Central banks act as euro zone crisis rages

 But with China and other major sovereign funds cautious about investing more in euro zone debt, EFSF chief Klaus Regling said he did not expect investors to commit major amounts to the leveraging options in the next days or weeks, and he could not put a figure on the final size of the leveraged fund.

 "It is really not possible to give one number for leveraging because it is a process.
-We will not give out 100 billion next month, we will need money as we go along," Regling said.
+We will not give out a hundred billion next month, we will need money as we go along," Regling said.

 Most analysts agree that only more radical measures such as massive intervention by the ECB to buy government bonds directly or indirectly can staunch the crisis.